apollineblachet/aice_catalyst_agent/README.md

 # AICE Catalyst Agent Challenge

 This project implements an **AI planning agent** that transforms unstructured business requirements into a **structured, phased development plan**.
-Built for the *AICE Catalyst Agent Challenge*, it demonstrates how an autonomous LangGraph workflow can extract structure, estimate effort, define acceptance criteria, and generate concise prompts for code assistants like GitHub Copilot or Claude.
+Built for the AICE Catalyst Agent Challenge, it demonstrates how a LangGraph ReAct-style agent can extract structure, estimate effort, define acceptance criteria, and generate concise prompts for code assistants like GitHub Copilot or Claude.

 ---